 Get out of a job and become an entrepreneur.

 Found a big ass thriving company known for quality work and delivering value.
-Well, I am working on this and the next 2-3 years would be focused on scaling 13 Llama Studio.
+Well, I am working on this and the next 2-3 years would be focused on scaling 13 Llama Interactive.